Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion

 \section{Recurrent Loss and Backpropagation}

 The cost (loss) function considered here is (similar to that of \cite{ZCVCKWDX2022})

 with

 In this expression for the cost, $\tau$ enumerates $T$ separate cases of initial conditions that are used to generate training data, $\mathbf{u}_{\tau}(t)$, and $q$ counts $Q$ time steps beyond the initial $s$ steps required to kickstart the multi-step method beginning at $t=0$.
 The intention is to choose $Q>1$ to promote stability in the solution of the PDE by minimizing the forward error with respect to entries of $\boldsymbol{\omega}$ across multiple steps at once.
 Due to the small number of decision variables here, a quasi-Newton method (which requires computation of the gradient and Hessian of $J$ with respect to these variables) is favored in determining the extreme points of $J$.
-Given a particular value of $q$, call it $q^{*}$, the value of ${\boldsymbol\zeta}_{\tau}^{+}((s-1+q^{*})h_{t};\boldsymbol{\omega})$ is dependent on all values of ${\boldsymbol\zeta}_{\tau}^{+}((s-1+q)h_{t};\boldsymbol{\omega})$ for which $q<q^{*}$ and so all must be considered, in turn, when computing the gradient (and hessian) of the loss.
+This choice of an iterative method is further justified given that ${\boldsymbol{z}}_{\tau}^{+}((s-1+q)h_{t};\boldsymbol{\omega})$ (certainly for $Q>1$) depends exponentially on the decision variables, since equation \eqref{eq:ms_method} identifies this vector relying on the repeated application of $D$.
+Given a particular value of $q$, call it $q^{*}$, the value of ${\boldsymbol{z}}_{\tau}^{+}((s-1+q^{*})h_{t};\boldsymbol{\omega})$ is dependent on all values of ${\boldsymbol{z}}_{\tau}^{+}((s-1+q)h_{t};\boldsymbol{\omega})$ for which $q<q^{*}$ and so all must be considered, in turn, when computing the gradient (and hessian) of the loss.
 The results for each value of $\tau$ are independent from one another, so when minimizing $J$ it suffices to consider each $J_{\tau q}$ in turn.